Stephanowicz/moOde-audioplayer-addons/README.md

 	- same functionality like the moode eq but with instant reaction without stopping playback

 4. Songlyrics
-	- query lyrics of current song
+	- query lyrics of current song and display them in a modal

 5. Playbackmenue
 	- Add/remove items for playbackcontrol on mainscreen - "repeat", "random", "single", "random album", "add to favourites"